-Part of the leasehold land is held by the Derby Diocesan Trustees registered as custodians for the beneficial users of the land - Bishop Lonsdale Church of England Aided Primary School and Nursery, Newbold CofE VA Primary School, Walter Evans Church of England Aided Primary School, Christ Church CE Primary School, Darley Churchtown Church of England Primary School, St Giles Church of England Primary School, St George's CofE Primary School, Firs Primary School, Hardwick Primary School, St Chad's CofE Infant School, Woodthorpe CofE Primary School and St Peter's Church of England Aided Junior School, constituent Academies in the Derby Diocesan Academy Trust.
+Part of the leasehold land is held by the Derby Diocesan Trustees registered as custodians for the beneficial users of the land - Bishop Lonsdale Church of England Aided Primary School and Nursery, Newbold CofE VA Primary School, Walter Evans Church of England Aided Primary School, Christ Church CE Primary School, Darley Churchtown Church of England Primary School, St Giles Church of England Primary School, St George's CofE Primary School, Firs Primary School, Hardwick Primary School, St Chad's CofE Infant School, Woodthorpe CofE Primary School, St Peter's Church of England Aided Junior School, Bishop Pursglove CofE (A) Primary School and St James' Church of England Aided Junior School constituent Academies in the Derby Diocesan Academy Trust.
 The Derby Diocesan Trustees have granted the Academies, via a supplemental agreement, the right to use the land for educational purposes indefinitely.
 However, The Derby Diocesan Trustees may give not less than two years written notice to the Company and the Secretary of State to terminate this supplemental agreement.